shizmob/smol/README.md

   strictly worse size-wise by 10 (i386) or 3 (x86_64) bytes.
 * `SKIP_ENTRIES`: skip the first two entries of the `struct link_map`, which represent the main binary and the vDSO.
 Costs around 5 bytes.
-* `USE_DNLOAD_LOADER`: *64-bit only*: use the symbol loading mechanism as used in dnload (i.e. traverse the symtab of the imported libraries).
-Slightly larger, but probably better compressable.
+* `USE_DNLOAD_LOADER`: use the symbol loading mechanism as used in dnload (i.e. traverse the symtab of the imported libraries).
+Slightly larger, but probably better compressable and more compatible with other libcs and future versions of glibc.
 * `NO_START_ARG`: *don't* pass the stack pointer to `_start` as the first arg.
   Will make it unable to read argc/argv/environ, but gives you 3 bytes.